Verlander pitches Astros to 3-1 win, ends Yanks' home streak - WHIZ News

 WEB GEM

-Hicks, moved to left field from center for much of this season, made a leaping, sprawling backhand catch in the left-field corner to rob Jose Altuve of an extra-base hit leading off the fourth.
+Hicks, moved to left field from center for much of this season, sprinted 66 feet to make a leaping, sprawling backhand catch in the left-field corner to rob Jose Altuve of an extra-base hit leading off the fourth.
 In the middle of the infield, Severino raised both arms and screamed.

 HE’S BACK